ssajinair/JavaHelloWorld/README.md

 # JavaHelloWorld
+Hi There,
-Initial Days Program as self learning
+These are my Initial Day Program for self learning.